 Best of all, Tibet is also home to the Snow Leopard, which I think is the most beautiful animal on the planet.
 Unfortunately, it is also endangered, and ‘rare’ doesn’t even begin to describe how unlikely you are to see one.
 You’d likely need a professional tracker and weeks of patience for a chance to catch a glimpse at one.

-At Sea China is more known for its land mammals, but one cool thing it does have is the Pink Dolphin.
+China is more known for its land mammals, but one cool thing it does have is the Pink Dolphin.
 You can spot them in the waters around Hong Kong, and they’re even the city’s mascot!

-Politics China is a communist country, which makes travel there a bit different from most countries.
+China is a communist country, which makes travel there a bit different from most countries.
 The current president is Xi Jinping.
 He’s been the president since 2013, and may remain there indefinitely.
 While the word ‘communist’ can evoke certain ideas, China is a safe place for tourists and welcomes foreign visitors.

 However, it’s important to avoid disrespecting the country or its leaders, as this can get you into trouble.
 Patriotism runs high, and criticism of China can be risky.
 Protests and demonstrations, if they occur, can sometimes lead to violent clashes with the police, so it’s best to stay clear of these situations.